roffatech/IS_TOO_NUMERIC/README.md

   FUNCTION IS_TOO_NUMERIC(@TEST_STR varchar(255), @THRESHOLD decimal(15,4)) RETURNS bit

-  @TEST_STR   the string of numeric and non-numeric that will be evaluated.
+  @TEST_STR   the string of numeric and non-numeric chars that will be evaluated.
   @THRESHOLD  The maximum allowed ratio of numeric characters to the entire string length expressed as a decimal number.

   Returns 1 if the string is 'too numeric', i.e. the ration of numeric characters in @TEST_STR to the entire string is greater